KTMD-plant/extract-promoter-sequences/README.md

 # extract-promoter-sequences
 A seemingly simple step often glossed over in motif discovery pipelines is the extraction of putative promoter regions from genomic sequence.
-This can be typically accomplished with lengthy python code or other open source scripts that tend to be finiky.
-Here though, I attempt to provide an easier method using bedtools.
+Accomplishing this task often involves either typing lengthy python code, using command line functions that won't preserve the gene name for each promoter, or using complicated open source scripts.
+Here I provide an easier method that relies heavily on bedtools.

 **INPUT:**
 1. a fasta-formatted sequence file,